 So start arranging—you'll likely find that it makes both your waking and sleeping hours much more enjoyable to be able to end and start your days in a bedroom you love.
 Read on for our favorite layouts and tips to try.

-The Master Suite with Sitting Area
+The Primary Suite With Sitting Area

 The Layout: "Given the room's large floor plan and vaulted ceiling, we wanted to play with scale and source pieces that would allow the layout to be fully utilized, while still feeling clutter-free," says Leigh Lincoln of Pure Salt Interiors.
 "The fireplace & built-ins were a natural focal point of the room, so you'll notice that everything is directed toward them!
 We love this layout because it's a perfect example of how the scale of every piece from the furniture to the lighting are instrumental in creating a functional layout."